 The internet is a busy place, full of active registered domains used around the world.
 Millions of domains are registered and expire each year, and this data has to be collected for registrars to keep tabs on who has registered a domain.
 With that said, WHOIS data was created and is used to organize all of this information, just like a phone book stores phone numbers.

-When the internet was in its infancy, there was a protocol that required users to have their website information stored in a directory called ARPANET.
+When the internet was in its infancy, a protocol required users to have their website information stored in a directory called ARPANET.
 This data was collected for organization, owner rights and slowly developed into the internet we have today.
-WHOIS, which is not an acronym for another meaning, basically asks the questions, “who owns the rights to this domain,” and/or “who is responsible for it?”
-All registrars must include this information, which includes the name, address, phone number and email of the person registering a domain name.
+WHOIS, which is not an acronym for another meaning, basically asks the questions, "who owns the rights to this domain," and/or "who is responsible for it?"
+All registrars must include this information, including the name, address, phone number, and email of the person registering a domain name.

-There are multiple websites that will search for domain information, here are a couple:
+Multiple websites will search for domain information.
+Here are a couple:

-Purchasing domain protection after a domain is already registered should be applied within 10-15 minutes of purchasing, however, it may take up to 24 hours for the information to be blocked globally.
+After a domain is already registered, purchasing domain protection should be applied within 10-15 minutes of purchasing.
+However, it may take up to 24 hours for the information to be blocked globally.